Welcome New and Returning Nursing Students

 At the School of Nursing we require all students to use their NMSU email to communicate with SON administrative staff.

 SON Faculty prefer course communications to take place within Canvas, our learning management system that delivers course content online.

 SON administrative staff communicate important information and announcements via the NMSU email system.
 It is important that as a nursing student, you check this email on a weekly basis.
 It is also very important that you meet all deadlines for your clinical clearances.
 Your instructor will communicate this to you during orientation.
-SON uses a sophisticated online records system called Typhon to keep track of all your clinical clearance records, it is up to you to make sure those records are always up to date.
+SON uses a sophisticated online records system called CastleBranch to keep track of all your clinical clearance records, it is up to you to make sure those records are always up to date.

 Always stay in touch with your School of Nursing adviser.
 Any questions you may have about courses and credits should always be addressed to your adviser.
 Finally, keep in touch with your adviser to make sure you are taking all required pre-requisites and nursing courses that are essential for your degree plan.

 All of these important details and many more will be covered during orientation.
 Make sure to attend all mandatory orientation meetings to ensure you are well informed and ready to tackle each semester.
 It is also recommended you download the BSN Student Handbook from the SON website and review it for your convenience.